Walkman100/OpenRA-Install-Guide/README.md

 This archive needs to be extracted to the `d2k` mod folder (see [folder paths](#folder-paths) section), so that the `*.AUD` files end up in the `Music` folder.

+If you download this repo, you can use the scripts in [Install-D2K-Music](Install-D2K-Music) to extract `d2k-music.zip` to the right place:
+- Windows: run `install.bat`
+- Linux: run `bash install.sh`
+- Mac: Double-click on `d2k-music.zip` in Finder, then drag the resulting `Music` folder to the `Mac-Drag-Here` alias

 ## Folder Paths
 The path for the OpenRA folder differs per operating system, but they are always (unless a portable installation is used)